aosabook/500lines/pedometer/chapter.md

 Each peak in the sine wave is exactly one step.
 Step counting becomes a matter of counting these perfect peaks.

-Ah, the joys of a perfect world, that we only ever experience in texts like this.
+Ah, the joys of a perfect world, which we only ever experience in texts like this.
 Don't fret, things are about to get a little messier, and a lot more exciting.
 Let's add a little more reality to our world.

 ## Even Perfect Worlds Have Fundamental Forces of Nature

 The force of gravity causes an acceleration in the direction of gravity, which we refer to as gravitational acceleration.
 This acceleration is unique because it is always present, and is always constant at $9.8 m/s^2$.

 Suppose a smartphone is lying on a table screen-size up.
 In this orientation, our coordinate system is such that the negative z direction is the one in direction of gravity.
-Gravity will **pull** our smarphone in the negative z direction, so our accelerometer, **even when perfectly still**, will record an acceleration of $9.8 m/s^2$ in the negative z direction.
+Gravity will **pull** our phone in the negative z direction, so our accelerometer, **even when perfectly still**, will record an acceleration of $9.8 m/s^2$ in the negative z direction.
 Real accelerometer data from our phone in this orientation looks like the graph below.

 ![](chapter-figures/acceleration-total-phone-still.png)\